giantrocketship/grs-standards/sections/code-structure.md

 - [ ] Policies in `app/Policies/` with account_id checks
 - [ ] Jobs in `app/Jobs/` with module organization
 - [ ] Contracts defined for key abstractions
+- [ ] Code fails loudly — no silent failures or misleading defaults
+- [ ] Required values are never defaulted to values that hide failures
 - [ ] No singletons used in service providers
 - [ ] No request-specific data stored in class properties